Gallogly College of Engineering

 Instruction in professional engineering was first given at the University of Oklahoma in 1899 when a course in surveying was offered.
 The following year, 1900–01, the first two years of engineering were presented.
 In 1902–03 a curriculum in civil engineering was established, and a School of Mines was organized.
 At the same time, courses in electrical and mechanical engineering were listed.
 In 1904 the courses in engineering were organized as a School of Applied Science.
 In 1909 the School of Mines and the School of Applied Science were joined and reorganized as the College of Engineering.
 The first professional degrees were conferred in 1909.

 The college has grown substantially since that time.
-It now offers degrees in 11 undergraduate engineering fields, as well as computer science and environmental science.
+It now is home to 7 schools, 2 programs, and the OU Polytechnic Institute.
+It offers degrees in 19 bachelor degree options across engineering technology and science.
 The student body includes approximately 3,500 undergraduate students and 1100 graduate students.
 Its facilities fill seven major buildings with research facilities in portions of seven other buildings.

-The college is organized into schools and programs with the responsibility for administering the undergraduate and graduate programs of study, or curricula, as listed in the later pages of this catalog.
+The college's schools and programs hold the responsibility for administering the undergraduate and graduate programs of study, or curricula, as listed in the later pages of this catalog.
 The professional subjects in these curricula are supported by courses from other colleges of the University.
 Upon satisfactory completion of one of the curricula, a student will be recommended for a degree.

 Faculty